animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

 WAN Gateways provides a way to synchronize Apache Geode Distributed Systems across geographic locations.
-Spring Data for Apache Geode provides XML namespace support for configuring WAN Gateways as illustrated in the following examples.
+Spring Data for GemFire provides XML namespace support for configuring WAN Gateways as illustrated in the following examples.